 Jarrett Hill is an award-winning journalist and host focused on the intersections of pop culture and politics.

-His coming out story, originally published during National Coming Out Week, has become one of the quintessential pieces on coming out.
+As a contributor for The Huffington Post, Hill wrote on LGBT issues, race relations, and government.
+His coming out story, Coming Into Coming Out, originally published during National Coming Out Week, has become one of the quintessential pieces on coming out.

 Hill also runs a small interior design business, Jarrett Hill Design, designing for residential and commercial clientele.

 Hill is Bay Area native, fond of carbohydrates, cooking, creativity and design.